Large-scale-Sustainable-Computing-LSC/EcoKube/README.md

 kind load docker-image goncaloferreirauva/ciw-controller:latest --name kes kind load docker-image goncaloferreirauva/ciw-controller:debug --name kes
 ```
-*(Push to Docker Hub only when you need the image outside the local kind cluster.)*

 #### 2. Build and load the workload replayer
 ```bash